tichie4/psychic-octo-parakeet/README.md

 # psychic-octo-parakeet

-This application implements a queue populated with Request objects.
+This application implements queuing for Request objects.
 Objects can be added and removed.
 Other operations are also available

 ## Compatibility
  JDK 8

 ## Build and Deploy
 ### Build
 To build the jar simply run `./gradlew build` in the base directory of the repository.
-This will generate a in the build/libs directory called psychic-octo-parakeet-{version}.jar
+This will generate a jar in the build/libs directory called psychic-octo-parakeet-{version}.jar

 ### Deploy
 For simplicity this jar provides it's own tomcat container.
 To run the application use java to run the jar: `java -jar build/libs/psychic-octo-parakeet-{version}.jar`